Oh Deer! | Protect Your Garden From This Prolific Pest

 If you do have plantings you simply cannot sacrifice that deer have trouble resisting, planting near a house or other structure can help to deter their snacking.
 Consider creating a border with plants that deer don’t care for, particularly aromatic ones, that can help distract deer and protect the plants they do like.

 Of course, if deer get hungry enough, they will eat anything, regardless of how much they don’t care for it.
-And if you have a vegetable garden in an area where deer are free to roam, a fence is the only way to protect your plants.
-Deer can clear an 8-foot wall, so it is recommended that any fence installed, other than a stockade fence, be at least that height.
+And if you have a vegetable garden in an area where deer are free to roam, a fence installation is the only way to protect your plants.
+Your local fencing company will already be well aware of this, but a deer can clear an 8-foot wall, so it is recommended that any fence installed, other than a stockade fence, be at least that height.
 Because deer don’t tend to jump where they can’t see the other side, lower stockade fence heights—6 feet tall—tend to work well.
 Deer mesh utilized in a fence or over individual plants is also effective.
 Using a few rows of fishing line—small and barely perceivable to the eye—is another great way to create a physical deterrent.
 For a more inexpensive fence, the transparent string can be used to create a vertical mesh between larger strands of wire.

 Fall months also bring what is known as the rut: deer mating season.
 Males will rub their antlers on trees to help mark their territory, potentially severely damaging them in the process.
 To help protect vulnerable tree trunks, wrap a plastic tube (often sold as “tree tubes” or “seedling protectors”) or wire cylinder around the trunk to a height of 4 feet to deter bucks.